 President's Award for Exceptional and Innovative Leadership In Adult and Continuing Education

 In every field there are those who surpass their peers both in terms of their vision of the future and their ability to mobilize others in shaping that future.
 Leaders demonstrate a clear vision of what should be and a well-thought out strategy to achieve that vision.
 Leaders demonstrate their effectiveness by the results they achieve and by influencing outcomes by gaining the willing cooperation of colleagues/contemporaries in pursuing commonly held goals and objectives.
 This award is presented to persons from education, government, industry or other sectors who demonstrate exceptional and innovative leadership to or in support of adult and continuing education.
-Recent award recipients include: Jack Mezirow (1994 & 2004), Doug Smith (2001), John Boultmetis (2005 & 2009), Alex Charters (2006), Alan Knox (2008), Mary Alfred (2010), and Joanne Kantner (2011).
+Recent award recipients include: Jack Mezirow (1994 & 2004), Doug Smith (2001), John Boultmetis (2005 & 2009), Alex Charters (2006), Alan Knox (2008), and Mary Alfred (2010).

 - Nominees for this award should:

 - Demonstrate an ability to envision a new reality and aid in its translation into concrete terms.
 The ability to conceive, construct, and convert into behavior a new view of organizational reality is demonstrated by mobilizing people around the unknown.

 - Currently be engaged in a leadership role.
 That is, the individual must have a broad scope of responsibilities and demonstrate breadth and depth of leadership skills in a complex contemporary context.